OnlyForward0613/Solana-Anchor-Rust/README.md

 # Solana-Anchor-Rust
-My first Rust project on Soalan built with Anchor
+My first Rust project on Solana built with Anchor